Friz64/erupt/README.md

 The logo is the Volcano Emoji of [Twemoji](https://twemoji.twitter.com/) ([License](https://creativecommons.org/licenses/by/4.0/)).
 The name "erupt" was added on top of it.

-This project is licensed under the [MIT License](https://gitlab.com/Friz64/erupt/-/blob/master/LICENSE).
+This project is licensed under the [zlib License](https://gitlab.com/Friz64/erupt/-/blob/master/LICENSE).

 [utility module]: https://docs.rs/erupt/*/erupt/utils/index.html
 [`VulkanResult`]: https://docs.rs/erupt/*/erupt/utils/struct.VulkanResult.html